 Paintings and collages from the 2019-2020 series Grounded / Ungrounded.
 Installed in the three-person exhibition Borrowed Time at the University Gallery at Western Illinois University in 2020.

-Amy Sacksteder’s paintings, drawings, collages, and installations explore artifacts as vehicles of human connection to specific places and occurrences.
-Compelled by our interactions with the land and landscape, she investigates the personal, environmental, and political significances of place.
-Sacksteder has recently been exploring fences as interrupters of vantages and direct movement and as signals of imposed safety.
-She silver leafs hand-cut paper fences, allowing the entropy of tarnish to continue acting upon the pieces after they leave the studio.
+In the wake of the 2016 election, I explored fences as interrupters of vantages and direct movement and as signals of imposed safety.
+I silver leafed hand-cut paper fences, allowing the entropy of tarnish to continue acting upon the pieces after they leave the studio.